immutables/immutables.github.io/immutable.md

 **Things to be aware of**

-+ If abstract value type contains mandatory attributes
++ If abstract value type contains mandatory attributes but asked to generate a singleton
   - Compilation error: could not generate default value for mandatory field.

 <a name="interning"></a>